apendua/meteor-actions/README.md

 Actions.allow/deny = function (selector, validator) { ... };
 ```

-But what if want the admin to be able to remove a user.
+But what if we want the admin to remove a user.
 Of course, we can write another `allow` rule.
 However, this solution is clearly not the best possible.
-Imagine, that in a moment we will have another action
+Imagine, that in a moment we will have another action, e.g.
 `changeUserPrivilages`, which should also be accessible
 by the admin.
 Since we're lazy, we don't want to write
 a new rule for each action.
 But, we can do the following